Landscape and Design Supplementary Planning Document

 - To help developers in their submission of planning applications.

-The Supplementary Planning Document aims to complement policies NBE8 (Landscape Character) and NBE26 (Landscape Design in Association with New Development) of the Adopted Derbyshire Dales Local Plan by providing detailed guidance on how new development can meet the aims and objectives of policies.
-It will also raise awareness of the design issues related to landscape character and provide an important reference point for developers on design standards ensuring that future development protects or enhances the character and local distinctiveness of the landscape.
+The Supplementary Planning Document presents background information for design issues related to landscape character.
+It provides an important reference point for developers on design standards, ensuring that future development protects or enhances the character and local distinctiveness of the landscape.

 - Landscape Character